nicholascannon/notes-webapp-lnd/README.md

 ### Motivation

 The codebase is built to scale to a larger application worked on by multiple people.
-This app is built with popular tools, not the hottest tools available (like vite and tailwindCSS).
+It's built with popular tools, not the hottest tools available (like vite and tailwindCSS).
 It's meant to be a realistic example of production React apps depended on by businesses.

 ## How to run things